bakirillov/awesome-underinvestigated-biology/README.md

 [Fresh review of Deep Learning in Biomed](https://greenelab.github.io/deep-review/) - with focus on obstacles, rather good.

 [OpenAI requests for research](https://openai.com/blog/requests-for-research-2/) - a list of requests to research in machine learning by OpenAI.

+[Open problems in Robotics](https://scottlocklin.wordpress.com/2020/07/29/open-problems-in-robotics/) - a list of unsolved problems in Robotics.